min2ha/ukwa-site/content/target/68479/index.en.md

   "subject": "LGBTQ+"
 }

-# Eventbrite: A Woman's Place is Turning the Tide

 A public Meeting in Brighton on Monday 16 July 2018 about the proposed changes to the Gender Recognition Act 2004.
 This meeting was organised by Woman's Place UK.